-The operating and financial restrictions and covenants in our revolving credit facility, working capital loan facility, lease obligations and in any of our future financing agreements could adversely affect our ability to finance future operations or capital needs or to pursue and expand our business activities.
+The operating and financial restrictions and covenants in our revolving credit facility, lease obligations and in any of our future financing agreements could adversely affect our ability to finance future operations or capital needs or to pursue and expand our business activities.
 For example, these financing arrangements may restrict our ability to:

 - incur additional indebtedness and guarantee indebtedness;

 - pay dividends or make other distributions or repurchase or redeem our capital stock;

-- · prepay certain debt;
+- prepay certain debt;

-- · issue certain preferred shares or similar equity securities;
+- issue certain preferred shares or similar equity securities;

 - make loans and investments:

 - · enter into a new line of business;

-- incur or permit certain liens to exist;
+- · incur or permit certain liens to exist;

-- enter into transactions with affiliates;
+- · enter into transactions with affiliates;

 - create unrestricted subsidiaries;

-- · transfer, sell, convey or otherwise dispose of assets;
+- transfer, sell, convey or otherwise dispose of assets;

 - make certain acquisitions and investments;

 - · enter into agreements restricting our subsidiaries' ability to pay dividends; and

-- · consolidate, merge or sell all or substantially all of our assets.
+- consolidate, merge or sell all or substantially all of our assets.

 In addition, certain of our debt agreements and lease obligations require us to comply with certain financial covenants.
 Our ability to comply with covenants and restrictions contained in debt agreements and finance lease obligations may be affected by events beyond our control, including prevailing economic, financial and industry conditions.
 If any such events were to occur, we may fail to comply with these covenants.
 If we breach any of the restrictions, covenants, ratios or tests in our financing agreements and we are unable to cure such breach within the prescribed cure period, our obligations may, at the election of the relevant financier, become immediately due and payable, and the lenders' commitment under our credit facilities, if any, to make further loans available to us may terminate.
 In certain circumstances, this could lead to cross-defaults under our other financing agreements which in turn could result in obligations becoming due and commitments being terminated under such agreements.
-A default under financing agreements could also result in foreclosure on any of our vessels and other assets securing related loans and finance leases or our need to sell assets or take other actions in order to meet our debt obligations.
+A default under financing agreements could also result in foreclosure on any of our vessels and other assets securing related loans and finance lease obligations.